hubert-nirodha/ArchInstall/README.md

 # ArchInstall
-One or more scripts to install arch linux kde plasma on x86_64 machines.
+One or more scripts in pure testing modus for learning to install arch linux kde plasma on x86_64 machines.

-# ...
+# DO NOT USE THIS SCRIPT!!!
+IT IS IN TESTING MODUS TO LEARN AUTOMATING ARCH LINUX INSTALLATION